PreviousView allNext

 Embedded asset

-In this case study, the insurance costs for the BYD Atto 3, Mazda CX-5, and Hyundai Tucson Hybrid reveal key insights beyond the technology differences.
+In this case study, the insurance costs for the BYD Atto 3, Mazda CX-5, and Hyundai Tucson Hybrid reveal key insights beyond just technology differences.

 The BYD Atto 3, with the highest average cost at $2,599, reflects more than just expensive batteries.
 Higher premiums stem from specialised repair needs and limited parts availability, making it 7.2% more costly to insure than the Mazda CX-5 and 10.4% more than the Hyundai Tucson Hybrid.

-The Mazda CX-5, at an average of $2,423, benefits from simpler repairs and a well-established service network.
-This stability keeps its insurance costs predictable, though 3.0% higher than the Tucson Hybrid.
+The Mazda CX-5, with an average cost of $2,423, benefits from simpler repairs and a well-established service network.
+This stability keeps its insurance costs predictable, though still 3.0% higher than the Tucson Hybrid.

 The Hyundai Tucson Hybrid, with the lowest average cost of $2,354, strikes a balance between fuel efficiency and lower repair costs.
 Hybrids, by combining petrol and electric systems, keep premiums down while offering modern technology.